The medico-legal lens on AI use by Canadian physicians

 Call to action

-Given the lack clarity on accountabilities; the complexities inherent in AI systems; the known and unknown risks, benefits, and opportunities; and that action taken now will reduce these risks, while augmenting potential benefits, CMPA encourages stakeholders to:
+Given the lack of clarity on accountabilities; the complexities inherent in AI systems; the known and unknown risks, benefits, and opportunities; and that action taken now will reduce these risks, while augmenting potential benefits, CMPA encourages stakeholders to:

 Reduce fragmentation: Develop and adopt practical and actionable guidelines and standards for the use of specific categories of AI tools.
 These standards should cover safety, efficacy, privacy, bias, and risk management.
 They should be applied across jurisdictions, regions and institutions, because fragmentation adds cost, deters developers from implementing solutions, and renders those solutions more diffuse and more difficult to maintain.
 Maintaining AI systems to multiple standards will be increasingly difficult given AI’s ability to learn and adapt.